Cosys-Lab/Cosys-AirSim/docs/image_apis.md

 The return value is true if at least one mesh was found using regular expression matching.

-It is recommended that you request uncompressed image using this API to ensure you get precise RGB values for segmentation image:
+When wanting to retrieve the segmentation image through the API, it is recommended that you request uncompressed image using this API to ensure you get precise RGB values for segmentation image:
 ```python
 responses = client.simGetImages([airsim.ImageRequest( "front_center", airsim.ImageType.Segmentation, False, False)])
 img_rgb_string = responses[0].image_data_uint8